manelpuig/rUBot_drone_ws/Documentation/02_Drone_Control.md

 ## **4. Creating some trajectories**

 You are now ready to start creating some simple trajectories for it.
-For instance, you can create a service that, when called, makes your drone execute one of the following three predefined trajectories: circle, square, or triangle.
+For instance, you can create a package for your drone to execute circle or square trajectory.

 For that, you will have to do the following:

-- Create a "drone_demo" package" to perform different trajectories.
+- Create a "drone_control" package" to perform different trajectories.
 - In the src folder create square_move.py file to perform a square trajectory.

 Test the square movement: